 - Take it holistically.
 This isn't just about what you put on your skin – what goes into your body and how you live your life play a role in acne trouble, too!

 Many people like to clean their face with coconut oil.
-Add a drop of tea tree and a drop of orange to enhance the cleansing benefits.
+Add a drop of tea tree and a drop of orange in 1 tablespoon of carrier oil to enhance the cleansing benefits.

 Some call toner the most important part of a skincare routine.
-Make a quick but effective DIY toner by diluting a few drops of rosemary and a few of lavender into a spritzer half filled with witch hazel.
-Shake, fill with distilled water.
-Spritz onto clean skin daily.
+Make a quick but effective DIY toner by diluting 6 drops of rosemary and 6 drops of lavender in half an ounce of 190 proof alcohol and then slowly adding half an ounce of witch hazel and 1 ounce of distilled water.
+Spritz onto clean skin daily and keep in cold storage when not in use.
+Keep no longer than a month and check frequently for spoilage.